 "Rate Lock" and other Ways to Get a Lower Interest Rate

-A rate "lock" or "commitment" is a promise from the lender to lock in a specific interest rate and a specific number of points for you for a certain period during your application process.
-This saves you from working through your whole application process and discovering at the end that your interest rate has gone up.
+When you're promised a "rate lock" from the lender, it means that you are guaranteed to keep a particular interest rate for a certain number of days for the application process.
+This protects you from working through your entire application process and finding out at the end that your interest rate has risen higher.

-Although there are several lengths of rate lock periods (from 15 to 60 days), the extended spans are typically more expensive.
-A lending institution will agree to lock in an interest rate and points for a longer span of time, say 60 days, but in exchange, the rate (and sometimes points) will be more than with a rate lock of fewer days.
+While there may be a choice of rate lock periods (from 15 to 60 days), the longer spans are usually more expensive.
+The lender can agree to hold an interest rate and points for a longer period, such as sixty days, but in exchange, the rate (and sometimes points) will be higher than with a rate lock of a shorter period.